 We suggest having rehearsed responses on hand.
 Practice saying them out loud.
-It can be something simple and direct like, “I don’t want to discuss this right now.
+It can be something simple and direct, like, “I don’t want to discuss this right now.
 Let’s enjoy the holidays.
 How have you been?”
-Or you can make up an excuse for not drinking (i.e., work the next day) or simply change the subject.
+Or you can make an excuse for not drinking (i.e., work the next day) or simply change the subject.

 Choose Thanksgiving Plans Wisely